Evryway/evryway.github.io/apps/evrywayvisualiser/instructions/visualise.md

 To bring up the track transport controls, hold either hand in front of you, palm up, fingers pointing away from you.
-This brings up a menu which you can interact with using your spare hand - simply press the buttons for next, previous, fast forward and rewind.
+This brings up a menu which you can interact with using your spare hand - simply press the buttons for next, previous, fast forward and rewind for your music track, or next, previous and pause/play for the effects.

 If you keep your hands still for a while, they'll fade away.
 Move them to bring them back.